CAFÉ ARTESANAL SAN MIGUEL

 In 2017, out of concern about the future of coffee in the region, the forward-thinking co-op created a youth group made up of farmers under 30 who already own some coffee-producing land.
 The goal was to support and motivate their children who show interest in agriculture, and in most cases have been helping out in the fields since early childhood.
 De la Gente is the first buyer of the coffee grown and processed by the group.

-We are proud to work alongside the members of Café Artesanal San Miguel who continue to inspire us to build more equitable and inclusive coffee industry.
+We are proud to work alongside the members of Café Artesanal San Miguel who continue to inspire us to build a more equitable and inclusive coffee industry.

 Timoteo Minas, better known as "Timo" to his friends and colleagues, is a coffee production pro with a million-dollar smile.
 He is one of the founders of Café Artesanal San Miguel and an indispensable member of the De la Gente's team.
 Owning more than 20 cuerdas of coffee-producing land, Timo is always looking for innovation and better practices.
 He is always happy to share his extensive knowledge and experience with other DLG's partner cooperatives as a respected peer-to-peer trainer.
 With his wife Amalia they are parents to 6 children, and have 5 grandchildren.